usc-isi-i2/kgtk/docs/transform/calc.md

 | P1050 | p585-count | 246 | 226380 | P1050:p585-count |

 ### Calculate the percentage of `node2` and `node1;total`.

+!!! info
+    `--do percent` requires two source columns (`--columns`) and one destination column (`--into`).

+!!! info
+    The format option (`--format`), which takes a Python %-style format string as argument, may be used to format the result of this calculation.

 ```bash
 kgtk calc -i examples/docs/calc-file1.tsv -c node2 "node1;total" --into result --do percentage